- Benchmark Project: This Project establishes the “ground-truth” labels, which serve as the benchmark for evaluating annotator performance.

 Text Files

-The following is an example JSON file for uploading text files to Encord.
+The following is an example JSON file for uploading text files to Encord.- Template: Imports text files with an Encord title.

 - Data: Imports two text files with no title or custom metadata.